 All of our staff are considered Strategists in their respective departments and work as a unified team to develop and define strategy for projects or specific aspects of projects.

-Takeaway: Ask the agency “Tell me about your team.
+Takeaway: Ask the agency "Tell me about your team.
 What is their background and experience?
-What is an example of a time they worked together on a project?”
+What is an example of a time they worked together on a project?"
 This, too, is not a common question, but it can tell you a lot about how prepared they are and how growth-minded they are.
 We hope this article was helpful to you!
 Please let us know if you have any feedback or further questions.

 While we hope it has persuaded you to hire us, we hope even more it is a shield for you and your business moving forward!